johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ---

-## 🤝 Contributing
+## Contributing
 Contributions are welcome!
-If you have ideas for improvements, feel free to open an issue or submit a pull request.
+If you have ideas for improvements, feel free to open an issue or submit a pull request

-Thank you in advance 🙂